Fleetrun

 • its value increases sharply during fuel filling.

-In contrast to fuel consumption sensors, the parameter from FLS may behave not the way described above, because fuel drain may happen during a stop or movement, the unit may move at an angle, the temperature may change significantly during the day, fuel may contain impurities, etc. Find more information about fuel control issues and their solutions in the MiscellaneousFuel section.
+In contrast to fuel consumption sensors, the parameter from FLS may behave not the way described above, because fuel drain may happen during a stop or movement, the unit may move at an angle, the temperature may change significantly during the day, fuel may contain impurities, etc. Find more information about fuel control issues and their solutions in the Expert articlesFuel section.

 Below is an example of the FLS parameter changing chart, which covers the trip and filling intervals.